benjaminJohnson2204/icpc.ucsd.edu/content/about.md

 We are looking for more principal members, especially Freshmen and Sophomores.

-Join our [Slack workspce](https://join.slack.com/t/ucsdcp/signup) if you want to connect with us and discuss about interesting problems.
+The official team email is [icpc@ucsd.edu](mailto:icpc@ucsd.edu), though you can also copy leadership members.
+Our main form of communication is our [Slack workspace](https://join.slack.com/t/ucsdcp/signup), so join if you want to connect with us and discuss interesting problems.

 ## Past Competitions
+In 2019, we sent four teams to the SoCal ICPC Regional, and our best team placed third.
+That team went on to participate in the North American Championship.